Shopify/cli/packages/app/templates/ui-extensions/projects/checkout_ui/README.md

 # Checkout-UI extension README

 Checkout UI extensions let app developers build custom functionality that merchants can install at defined points in the checkout flow.
-[More info](https://shopify.dev/api/checkout-extensions/checkout)
+You can learn more about checkout UI extensions in Shopify’s [developer documentation](https://shopify.dev/api/checkout-extensions/checkout).

 ## Prerequisites